 Drug education can reduce levels of smoking among young people if it is interactive and focussed on young people's skills, attitudes and values, including correcting young people's overestimates of smoking prevalence.
 A use of social norms can help to reduce smoking prevalence in young people.

-It is important that smokers have easy access to support to help them quit.
-As a minimum, information on local NHS Stop Smoking Services should be easily available in schools.
+It is important that smokers and vapers have easy access to accurate information and support to help them quit.

 Support for Wiltshire schools